-As the title suggests, Prime Day is for Prime subscribers only.
-But fear not!
-Amazon offers a free 30-day free trial period, which you can cancel at any time without charge.
+As the name suggests, Amazon Prime Day is for for Prime members only.
+But that doesn't mean you can't get involved.
+Amazon offers a free 30-day trial period, with no strings attached, so you grab all the deals you want during that period and cancel at any time without charge.

 When is Amazon Prime Day 2019?